sharathcgeorge/digitalgarden/_pages/index.md

 - Life skills

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-If you want to understand what exactly a digital garden is, read [[ Why I became a digital gardener ]]
+The digital gardening movement aims to be a counter-weight to the culture of constantly pushing out content on blogs and social media channels.
+It does not aim to replace the content 'stream' but to provide a safe sanctuary for ideas that are calmly developed.
+If you want to know more, read [[ Why I became a digital gardener]]
 </p>

 <style>